theseanything/civilservicelgbt.github.io/about/your-data.md

 ## Cookies

 Cookies are text files placed on your computer to collect standard internet log information and visitor behaviour information.
-This information is used to track visitor use of the website and to compile statistical repots on website activity.
+This information is used to track visitor use of the website and to compile statistical reports on website activity.

 For further information visit [www.aboutcookies.org](https://www.aboutcookies.org).